maciek-codes/mackumo.github.io/content/posts/datadog-apm-traces-nginx.md

 ---
-title: "A case of Datadog APM not stiching traces"
+title: "A case of Datadog APM not stitching traces"
 date: 2022-02-17T22:16:50-08:00
 draft: false
 ---